 We have recently seen where organizations desired culture was not aligned with the way employees work as demonstrated by companies like American Airlines to Starbucks, or LA Fitness.
-These companies have a strong brand presence, yet their culture, the unwritten rule of the way employees work, which gets shared across the enterprise conflicts with their business strategy.
+These companies have a strong brand presence, yet their culture, the unwritten rule of the way employees work, and which gets shared across the enterprise, conflicts with their business strategy.

 Three Key Considerations:

 - Espoused values are what the leadership team communicates and the way the leaders want things to be done.